-with Fig. 4.
-Overview of Text Document after Adding Meta-Linguistics Annotation
+FIGURE 4.
+Overview of text with meta-linguistic markup

-Basically, common markup system includes <, ! and >, however, for the datasets of MaCFE, those symbols were omitted because they are considered stopwords or noise Too noise or dirty data in the datasets might render the data unfit and unsuitable for data analytics.
+Basically, common markup system includes <, ! and >, however, for the datasets of MaCFE, those symbols were omitted because they are considered stopwords or noise.
+Too much noise or dirty data in the datasets might render the data unfit and unsuitable for data analytics.

-Prototype of MaCFE
+MaCFE PROTOTYPE

 MACFE is built entirely using the Hypertext Preprocessor or PHP, an open source scripting language for building web applications and MySQL, an open source relational database management system.
 The PHP codes are executed on the MySQL server to render interaction with users via a web browser (i.e. Internet Explorer, Chrome, Firefox, Safari etc.).
 The corpus can be accessed at http://learningdistance.org/mycorpus/macfe/.

 As shown in Fig. 5 below, the interface has a basic, clean design with a welcome page and only 3 options: ‘Home’ will bring the user back to the welcome page, ‘Login’ to start using MaCFE, and ‘Register’ which the user has to first complete before being able to log in to the corpus.

+FIGURE 5.
+MaCFE user-interface

 Once logged in, users will be able to make queries to the MaCFE database.
 Using this prototype, users can generate concordance lines of the MaCFE database.
 A concordance line is a line of text from a corpus.
 It can be at the beginning, middle or end of the texts; made up of one sentence, part of a sentence or part of two sentences.
 To make a query the user enters the target word in word search box: i.e. ‘finance’ (see Fig. 6).
 The ‘context’ option allows the user to decide the number of words before and after the target word.
 In this case, 12 words before and after the target word ‘finance’.

-6Query facility
+FIGURE 6.
+Query facility

 Each concordance line (see Fig. 7) includes the target word, i.e. the word being studied.
 The target word is always in the middle of the concordance line.
 So when users search for a word in a set of concordance lines, they can see its context, or the words which are used before and after it.
 Notice that there are complete sentences, incomplete sentences and also lines showing only part of the sentences.